Stability Level Preview

 ): AlertFieldValues!

 For the input, there's only one required parameter.
 It has a special datatype, which is described the next section.
-The return datatype, AlertFieldValues is described in the Results Datatypes section.
+The return datatype, AlertFieldValues is described in the Returned Datatypes section.
 Below is an example using this query field:

 Raw